 The fact is, buying a home—or a particular type of home—might not be the solution you think it is.
 You might even discover that you'd appreciate the perks of renting more than owning—such as low maintenance costs, smaller commitment, fun amenities, fewer surprise expenses, and fewer headaches in general.

-The standard advice for anyone buying a home is that, if you plan to live there for fewer than five years, the transaction costs could wipe out any home appreciation, leaving you without the benefits of having invested in the property.
+The standard advice for anyone buying a home is that, if you plan to live there for fewer than five years, the transaction costs could wipe out any home appreciation, leaving you without the investment benefits of having invested in the property.

-Importantly, when deciding whether to rent or buy, you need to carefully assess the local real estate market in the areas you're looking.
+When deciding whether to rent or buy, you need to carefully assess the local real estate market in the areas you're looking.
 A good regional rent versus buy calculator and home affordability map can help with this.

+If you have always owned standard single-family homes, now might be the first time you've looked into buying a condominium, townhouse, or similar property.
 These can offer significant advantages to seniors, such as reduced maintenance of the roof, land, and other common areas (which the homeowners' association takes care of).

 A percentage of what you pay in might be returned to you or your family when you leave or pass on.
 Such arrangements are outside the scope of this article, but depending on your age, are certainly worth examining or keeping in mind as a financial goal.

 As for how to finance your home purchase, be sure to read Buying a House Near Retirement Age: Should I Take Out Mortgage or Pay All Cash?.